icabetong/tutorial/installing-client.md

 **Step 10**.
 Click `New` to create a new partition.
 A warning appears which wants you to give the permission to system to create a drive for system files.
 Click on `Ok` button, if you want to add more drives do this process again.
 When finished hit Next.

 <img src="art/install-server/12-wait.png">

+**Step 11**.
+Wait for the installation to finish.
+After a couple of restarts, setup everything as necessary, do NOT login with a Microsoft account.